Cara Delevingne: Acting

-Delevingne played her first film role in the 2012 film adaptation of Anna Karenina, as Princess Sorokina, the marriage interest of Count Vronsky, alongside Keira Knightley.
-In August 2013, Delevingne voiced a DJ of a pop radio station in the video game Grand Theft Auto V. Delevingne went on to play the part of Melanie in the British psychological thriller film The Face of an Angel, accompanied by Daniel Brühl and Kate Beckinsale.
-The film received mixed reviews, but many critics commended Delevingne's performance.
-One such example is The Metro which commented that, "In her first major film role, she proves she can act with a sweet and playful on-screen presence.
-She brings a sense of vitality that is desperately missing from the rest of the film."
+Delevingne played her first film role as Princess Sorokina in the 2012 adaptation of Anna Karenina.
+In August 2013, Delevingne voiced a DJ of a pop radio station in the video game Grand Theft Auto V. Delevingne went on to play the part of Melanie in the British psychological thriller film The Face of an Angel.
+The film received mixed reviews, but some critics commended Delevingne's performance.

-On 24 October 2014, she starred in a sketch for an annual 90-minute comedy TV event called The Feeling Nuts Comedy Night, which aired on Channel 4 and was designed to raise awareness of testicular cancer.
-A month later, she featured in South African group Die Antwoord's music video for their song "Ugly Boy".
-Then in December 2014, Delevingne starred in Reincarnation, a short film by Karl Lagerfeld for Chanel alongside Pharrell Williams and Geraldine Chaplin.
+On 24 October 2014, she starred in a sketch for an annual 90-minute comedy TV event called The Feeling Nuts Comedy Night.
+A month later, she was featured in Die Antwoord's music video for their song "Ugly Boy".
+Then in December 2014, Delevingne starred in Reincarnation, a short film by Karl Lagerfeld for Chanel.
+In June 2014, Delevingne made her TV debut opposite veteran British actress Sylvia Syms in the final episode of Playhouse Presents.
+This was a series of self-contained TV plays, made by British broadcaster Sky Arts.

-In Milan, Delevingne opened Fendi's F/W 2014 collection for Karl Lagerfeld, before modelling for Stella McCartney in Paris.
-Her absence in New York was noticed due to Delevingne going from walking in 'just about every single show out there' to only walking in the Marc Jacobs show in 2013.
-News outlets wrote headlines such as, "Will Cara Delevingne Walk in New York Fashion Week?" in the run up to the fashion week.